Lectures on LHC Physics: QCD

-For example the final state of the process $e^+ e^- \to q\bar{q} +X$ often involves more than two jets due to final state splitting.
-Even for the first step of defining jet-exclusive predictions from the matrix element we have to briefly consider the geometry of different jets.
-To separate jet-inclusive event samples into jet-exclusive event samples we have to define some kind of jet separation parameter.
-As a start, we radiate a gluon off one of the quark legs, which gives us a $q \bar{q} g$ final state.
-This additional gluon can either be collinear with and hence geometrically close to one of the quarks or not.
+The final state of the process $e^+ e^- \to q\bar{q} +X$ often involves more than two jets due to final state splitting.
+Even for the first step of defining jet--exclusive predictions from the matrix element we have to briefly consider the geometry of different jets.
+To separate jet--inclusive event samples into jet--exclusive event samples we have to define some kind of jet separation parameter.
+If we radiate a gluon off one of the quark legs, it gives us a $q \bar{q} g$ final state.
+This additional gluon can be collinear with and hence geometrically close to one of the quarks or not.
 Jet algorithms which decide if we count such a splitting as one or two jets we describe in detail in Section~\ref{sec:sim_jetalgo}.
-They are based on some kind of collinearity measure $y_{ij}$ which involves the distance in $R$ space Eq.(\ref{eq:eta_phi}) and the transverse momenta.
-We define two jets as collinear and hence as one jet if $y_{ij} < y_\text{resol}$ where $y_\text{resol}$ we give to the algorithm.
-As a result, the number of jets in an event will of course depend on this resolution parameter $y_\text{resol}$.
+They are based on a choice of collinearity measure $y_{ij}$ which we can for example construct as a function of the distance in $R$ space, introduced in Eq.\eqref{eq:eta_phi}, and the transverse momenta.
+We define two jets as collinear and hence as one jet if $y_{ij} < y_\text{resol}$ where $y_\text{resol}$ is a free parameter in the algorithm.
+As a result, the number of jets in an event will depend on this \underline{resolution parameter $y_\text{resol}$}.